Save Beautiful Del Puerto Canyon! Del Puerto Canyon Should be Parks and Ranchlands!

 Del Puerto Canyon.
 Photo by Scott Hein

-The Del Puerto Water District would use the dam to shut the Gateway and store water within the first five miles of the Del Puerto Creek drainage, which would mean no recreational access to the area.
+The Del Puerto Water District would use the reservoir to store non-drinkable water over tens of thousands of acre-feet, which would mean no recreational access to the area, lasting impacts to surrounding ranchlands, and destruction of rare wildlife habitat.

 Interstate 5, the California Aqueduct, and the Delta Mendota Canal would be in danger of being washed away if there was a catastrophic failure of the dam, not to mention the risk of massive flooding that could tragically impact residents of Patterson.